cmu-delphi/delphi-epidata/docs/api/covidcast-signals/quidel.md

 $$
 where $$N_s, X_s$$ are the number of COVID tests and the number of COVID tests taken with positive results taken in its parent state in the same time period.
+A parent state is defined as the state with the largest proportion of the population in this county/MSA/HRR.

 Counties with sample sizes smaller than 50 are merged into megacounties for the raw signals; counties with sample sizes smaller than 25 are merged into megacounties for